Dear Comrade AP/TS Box Office Collections (3 Days): Vijay Deverakonda's Film Fails To Impress

 The WOM Is Not Positive

 The general feeling is that Dear Comrade is a fair attempt at storytelling that suffers due to a lacklustre second half and inconsistent writing.
-While the Arjun Reddy star is good, his solid performance is not enough to make the movie a must watch.
+While the Arjun Reddy star is good, his solid performance is not enough to make the movie a must-watch.
 As such, the WOM is average, which seems to have wrecked Dear Comrade.

 Rowdies Are Shocked